zombiexcool/minecraft/README.md

 # minecraft
-A Ubuntu based minecraft server with a bot
+A Ubuntu based minecraft server with a discord bot